There is much to do in Vizag this New Year! From graveyard slot movie shows at 1 am to stand-up comedies to new dining and better shopping.

 Head over for a scrumptious lunch of hot soup and some winter comfort carb-rich food to the new diner in town- Pepperazzi.
 This glitzy new place is loud, not just in colour, but in din too.
-Attractively done up in bright red, it aims to create an American diner atmosphere.
+Done up in bright red, it aims to create an American diner atmosphere.
 This diner is a good place to stop by when hunger pangs strike while you are out and about exploring the city.

 The long meandering menu covers Italian, Lebanese, Indian and South East Asian cuisine, but skips American.

 The bread bowl soups are my fav here.
 I have been craving for them since I last had them at the Fisherman’s Warf in San Francisco.
 So happy to find them now on the menu here.
 The bread bowl is very fresh and the soups are top-notch.
 I have had a few varieties here and they are all good.
 I enjoy the rice dishes the most here and when you are taking a day off, it doesn’t matter if it makes you long for a siesta later.

 Their hawker menu includes the Korean fried rice and the Indonesian Nasi Goreng.
 While the Korean version tastes good, it reminds one of any local fried rice, nothing Korean about it- not even Kimchi.
 The pick of the dishes for me is Nasi Goreng.
 It comes served topped with a fried egg and chicken satay on the side.
 Really good!